salfetka666/salfetka666/README.md

 - 📫 How to reach me: **no need**

-- ⚡ fun fact: The best Russian cover of the song "my mind": https://www.youtube.com/watch?v=aZWWlqDy8nE
+- ⚡ fun fact: The best Russian cover of the song [My Mind](https://www.youtube.com/watch?v=aZWWlqDy8nE)

 <h3 align="left">Connect with me:</h3>
 <p align="left">